-At the same time inflation casts a shadow over the economy and low-interest rates knock fixed-income investments like government bonds, the stock market is thought to be overvalued.
-What are investors and fund managers do?
+Many of the top hedge fund managers are looking for alternative investment paths like cross-border investments.
+At the same time, inflation casts a shadow over the economy and low-interest rates knock fixed-income investments like government bonds, the stock market is thought to be overvalued.
+What do investors and fund managers do?

 Deploying Investments and Capital Across Borders